IndrajeetPatil/Advanced-R-exercises/_book/Functions.md

   dplyr::arrange(desc(argumentCount))
 ```

-- How many base functions have no arguments?
+b.
+How many base functions have no arguments?
 What’s special about those functions?

 At the time of writing, 253 base functions have no arguments.
 Most of these are primitive functions